fenago/natural-language-processing-workshop/lab_guides/Lab_7.md

 You can find the dataset to be used for this activity at
 <https://www.dropbox.com/sh/qmq3x3ah1cf3ecz/AAAg_E6f0I5vdaB4WVmR6TCga?dl=0&preview=Consumer_Complaints.csv>.
-To complete the activity, you will need to place the `.csv` file into the `data` folder for this chapter in your local directory.
+To complete the activity, you will need to place the `.csv` file into the `data` folder for this lab in your local directory.

 Follow these steps to implement this activity: